abixen/abixen-platform/README.md

 also some companies about the project and its ideas.

 # Known issues

+There are some known issues.
+We work on fixes and improvements.

 * Not all security parts have yet been implemented
 * Not all translations are done
 * Multi Visualisation Service needs some user interface improvement and optimization.
 Also needs more tests.
 * Web Content Service has yet been finished
+* In some places CSS is not perfect
+* There is a small technical debt (not functional issue)

 # Release plan